rault/rails-backbone-example/README.md

 > irb(main):001:0> o = Order.first

-And the result looks ok.
+And the result looks ok because no orders have been created yet.

 >   Order Load (0.2ms)  SELECT  "orders".* FROM "orders" ORDER BY "orders"."id" ASC LIMIT ?  [["LIMIT", 1]]